How to have a meaningful life without kids – Part 5/5 – Keep Your Focus on the Endgame.

 But Isn’t That… Wrong?

 We’re taught to believe that focusing on ourselves is bad, selfish, or downright hedonistic, but it’s not.
-Just like in a single player game, you are the only person you can control, so your well-being must be your focus.
-That only becomes selfish when you drag other people into your life and then sacrifice their well-being for yours (and that includes having kids you don’t really want).
+When you’ve got the controller, your avatar is the only one you can control, so your well-being must be your focus.
+What’s selfish is dragging other people into your life and then sacrificing their well-being for yours (and that includes having kids you don’t really want).

 So go out, travel, make money, indulge, and have fun.
-But don’t let these things become your goal or source of happiness, or you’ll likely find yourself alone at the end of it all.
+But don’t let these things become your goals or sources of happiness, or you’ll likely find yourself alone at the end of it all.